 One of the benefits of same-day veneers is that, because there is no time in between preparation and placement, minimal if any, sensitivity occurs.
 Patients who choose to have lab-made veneers may experience slight sensitivity during the week to two weeks in between their appointments.
 Typically, this is a temporary and tolerable sensation.

-Maintaining Porcelain Veneers
+Porcelain Veneers Maintenance

-Maintenance is an important aspect of veneer treatment because the care you take of your teeth and these restorations will direct relate to longevity.
+Maintenance is an important aspect of veneer treatment because the care you take of your teeth and these restorations will directly relate to longevity.
 When good care is taken of veneers, these restorations can last upwards of 20 years.
 Brushing and flossing are crucial to cavity prevention.
 Veneers cover only the front surface of teeth, so decay may still occur at the margins, in between teeth, or on the posterior surface.